sandyavs/mealplanner-wiki/Mealplanner-v2-discussions.md

 4. Sebastian is awaiting code review for his issue
 5. Bo is to create a PR for bug where username is not showing up when meal is not assigned to a user (issue #456)
 6. Duplicate meal plan feature (issue #377) assigned to Pujitha
-7. New feature: In mealplanner Admin UI (localhost:2000), be able to search particular meals in meal table
+7. New feature: In mealplanner AdminUI (localhost:2000), be able to search particular meals in meal table
     - assigned to Tulio
     - Tulio must create new feature issue on github
 8. Print Meal plan calendar is broken when in portrait view bug (issue #345) assigned to Mayomi